002 Operazione Luna: Production

+002 operazione luna was an Italian and Spanish co-production between Ima Film based in Rome and Agata Film based in Madrid.

 Director Lucio Fulci stated that both 002 operazione luna and The Two Parachutists had more restrictions put on him than usual.
 Fulci explained that both films were shot in seven weeks.
 Despite the 002 in the title, the film is not a spy spoof and there are few scenes set in outer space.
 Along with Warriors of the Year 2072, this film was among the two films that had Fulci attempt a science fiction themed production.

 Fulci has proclaimed that to film the scene where a space ship takes off in the film, he used four lights and a black cloth over a stage with a lot of little bulks on the floor for stars, all filmed in slow motion.
 Fulci referred to this special effect as "a source of pride for me!".
 Troy Howarth, a Fulci biographer, commented that Fulci's memory must have been faulty, since he claims that scene in the film was all done using stock footage.

 Release

-002 operazione luna was distributed in Italy on 25 November 1965 and in Spain on 4 August 1968.
+002 operazione luna was distributed theatrically in Italy by Medusa Disribuzione.
+It was first released in Turin, Italy on November 25, 1965 followed by screenings in both Taranto and Foccia on December 1, 1965 and in the next year in Rome on March 19, 1966.

+In Spain, it was distributed by Cinesco first being released in Bilbao on July 19, 1967 and then Barcelona on November 5, 1967 and Madrid on July 16, 1969.
+It was released in Spain as Dos cosmonautas a la fuera by the distributor Cinesco.